 All payments held by the FE are required to be in non-interest bearing accounts.
 There is no interest earned in any of the accounts held by the FE.

-How should the source of the payments be classified; state, federal, or private donations?
+Should the source of the payments be classified as state, federal, or private donations?

 Who is considered the payer on the 1099 form?